Read-Only Mode: Your progress will not be saved, and certain functions are unavailable.Click here to sign upand access the full features of Cratecode.

 When we're writing programs, there are situations where we might want to run a piece of code many times.
 For example, we're going to take a look at going through a sentence and printing out each word individually.

-The first main concept we need to take a look at are arrays.
-Arrays are lists.
+The first main concept we need to take a look at is arrays.
+Arrays are essentially just lists of things.
 For example, I could have the list of numbers 1, 2, and 3, and I would be able to interact with it through my program.
 Here's how that might look:

 const numbers = [1, 2, 3]; console.log(numbers[0]); // 1